ybotman/ybotman.com/src/content/blog/dont-apologize-for-long-thought.md

 Don’t apologize for thinking deeply or for taking time to process.
 True understanding requires space and patience.
 Let your thoughts unfold at their own pace — it’s the only way to find the truths that matter.

-So next time your mind wanders into deeper waters, let it.
+If mind wanders into deeper waters, let it.
 There’s wisdom in the journey.